goderich/dissertation/dissertation.md

 Some speakers have CVGC syllables, e.g. *rawm* 'needle', while other speakers coalesce the VG sequence into a mid vowel, as in *rom*.

-Closed syllables are allowed in non-final positions, e.g. *ləmngalung* 'to think (AV)', *kəbhəni* 'bird'.
+Closed syllables are allowed in non-final positions, e.g. *ləmŋaluŋ* 'to think (AV)', *kəbhəni* 'bird'.
 Not all third-to-last vowels are deleted, cf. *məkərakis* 'young woman'.

 S'uli (at least for some speakers) has a contrast between *nya* (3S.Gen clitic pronoun) and *niya* (proximal progressive marker), where the presence or absence of a homorganic vowel before a glide is phonemic.
 I have not encountered such distinctions in other Atayal dialects.